Outliers Detection in Networks with Missing Links: General model

 In this model, the outliers may account for different types of behaviour of the nodes, such as hubs or mixed membership profiles.
 In practice, while most nodes may be assigned to a community and share a similar stochastic behaviour with members of their community, a fraction of the nodes may belong to two or more communities.
 Our model allows for such a behaviour by considering the nodes with mixed membership as outliers.
-Finally, while the SBM may describe accurately the behaviour of all the nodes, some communities may be too small to be estimated consistently, and induce a biais in the estimation of the connection probabilities of the remaining nodes.
-Here again, we can treat the nodes belonging to these communities as outliers.
-In all these cases, being able to detect nodes with singular behaviour provides valuable information on the network.

-Note that this setting includes as particular case the Generalized Stochastic Block Model, introduced in \cite{TCai}.
+In these cases, being able to detect nodes with singular behaviour provides valuable information on the network.
+Note that this setting includes as particular case the Generalised Stochastic Block Model, introduced in \cite{TCai}.
 In this model, the $n$ nodes consist of $n-s$ inliers obeying the Stochastic Block Model (SBM), and $s$ outliers, which are connected with other nodes in an arbitrary way.

 \paragraph{Missing data pattern} We say that we sample the pair $(i,j)$ if we observe the presence or absence of the corresponding edge.
 We denote by $\bOmega$ the sampling matrix such that $\bOmega_{ij} = 1$ if the pair $(i,j)$ is sampled, $\bOmega_{ij} = 0$ otherwise.
 The graph is unoriented and the sampling matrix is therefore symmetric; moreover we set $\text{diag}(\bOmega) = \bold{0}$ since an observation of a entry on the diagonal of $\bA$ does not carry any information.
 We assume that the entries $\left \{ \bOmega_{ij}\right\}_{i<j}$ are independent random variables and that $\bOmega$ and $\bA$ are independent.
 We denote by $\bPi \in \mathbb{R}^{n\times n}$ the expectation of the random matrix $\bOmega$.
 Then, for any pair $(i,j)$, $\bOmega_{ij}\sim$ Bernoulli$(\bPi_{ij})$.
 For any matrix $\bM \in \mathbb{R}^{n \times n}$, we define